rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 1135pm
 Added more prices to Products model according to given github repo. and also added a migration for it "20221205043514_MorePriceToProduct".

+1140pm
+Added inputs for more prices in upsert.cshtml of product.